 What does moving from an eCommerce business to a marketplace model involve?

+As you already have customers, you would need to target mainly sellers.
+This means that you won’t face a chicken and egg problem.
 With an eCommerce business model, one company is selling its products on one website.
 With a marketplace model, multiple sellers are selling their products on one website.

 This means that if you decide to make the leap to a multi-vendor marketplace solution, you will need to change the way you do business.

 Marketplaces are typically seen as an easy way for startups to make money.
 You create a website, advertise for sellers and buyers to join you, and then take a portion of the profits.
 Nice and simple.
-Plus, you no longer have to worry about logistics, warehouses and shipping.
+Plus, you no longer have to worry about logistics, warehouses, and shipping.

 However, multi-vendor marketplace solutions aren’t without their challenges, and we’ll look at some of them later on in this article.

-eCommerce businesses that made a move to a marketplace model
+eCommerce businesses that made a move to a marketplace model with custom app development

 When it launched in 1994, Amazon originally started as an online bookstore.
 When a customer placed an order, the team would pick up the phone, order the books from local distributors, and post them out.
 They did all the work themselves, without relying on other vendors.

-Bear in mind that some startups go straight into a marketplace business model
+Bear in mind that some startups go straight into a marketplace business model with custom app development

 Firstly, the type of marketplace means it has to rely on other buyers or sellers using it.
 For example, as eBay is an online auction site, it had no choice but to use the marketplace model.